An athlete needs strength training for endurance sports to build and maintain muscle, build strength, and develop a strong core to stabilize movement.

 Push your butt back as you slowly sit.
 Weight should be on your heels.
 Think of your toes as T-Rex claws keeping you in place.
 You should be able to wiggle your toes.
 Go down in three seconds, hold for two second, go up in one second.
 The goal is to get your upper thigh parallel to the ground.

-In regards of strength training for endurance sports, Hold the weight with both hands next to your chest.
+Hold the weight with both hands next to your chest.
 Add weight as you get stronger.

 Keep your core tensed on the descent, breathe out on the up.